 Also of interest is that Fair Haven has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Fair Haven telecommute to their jobs.
-Overall, about 18.85% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 18.85% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Fair Haven is a great place for families with children to consider.
-First of all, many other families with children live here, making Fair Haven a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Fair Haven has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Fair Haven’s overall crime rate is lower than average for the country.
+Fair Haven is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Finally, Fair Haven’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Fair Haven is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Despite being a small borough, Fair Haven has a lot of people using a ferryboat to get to and from work every day.
-Most of these people on a ferryboat are using it to get to good jobs in other cities.
+In Fair Haven, a lot of people use a ferryboat to get to work every day though Fair Haven is a relatively small borough.
+Those that ride a ferryboat are primarily traveling out of town to good jobs in other cities.

 The per capita income in Fair Haven in 2022 was $113,189, which is wealthy relative to New Jersey and the nation.
 This equates to an annual income of $452,756 for a family of four.